NuGet/Home/accepted/2024/[TS]PMUI-Readme-rendering.md

 //IMarkdownPreview.VisualElement contains the FrameworkElement to be passed to the view MarkdownPreviewControl = markdownPreview.VisualElement
 ```
+#### Locating the ReadMe
 For packages that are already on the disk we will retrieve the ReadMe from the root folder of the package.

-We will need to confirm if the current API returns the ReadMe when fetching package details and determine which API we should use to get the data.
+For remote packages we will download the file and pull the md from the stream response using the [ZipArchive](https://learn.microsoft.com/en-us/dotnet/api/system.io.compression.ziparchive?view=net-8.0) class.

+If the feed we're calling allows for [HTTP range requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/Range_requests) we can implement something similar to [Seekable HTTP Range Stream](https://codereview.stackexchange.com/questions/70679/seekable-http-range-stream) to reduce the amount of data we pull.
 <!-- Explain the proposal in sufficient detail with implementation details, interaction models, and clarification of corner cases. -->

 ## Drawbacks